chazingtheinfinite/canada-transit-study/README.md

-# General Transit Availibility in Canaday
+# General Transit Availibility in Canada

 Repository containing all materials in support of a Canada-wide assessment of transit availability.